-While teaching overseas, Mrs Hahm taught at international schools in South Korea, Hong Kong and Cambodia and has held roles as Head of Music, IB DP examiner, Middle Years Programme moderator, performing arts team leader and deputy head of middle school.
+While teaching overseas, Christina taught at international schools in South Korea, Hong Kong and Cambodia and has held roles as Head of Music, IB DP examiner, Middle Years Programme moderator, performing arts team leader and deputy head of middle school.

-Throughout her career, Mrs Hahm has directed symphony orchestras, concert bands, choirs, barbershop ensembles and musicals.
+Throughout her career, Christina has directed symphony orchestras, concert bands, choirs, barbershop ensembles and musicals.
 On numerous occasions, her groups have been top finishers in local and regional competitions and have been invited to perform in public concerts.

-Mr Hare, the Head of Performing Arts and the director of the School’s Big Band, completed his Bachelor of Music at the New Zealand School of Music in 2009.
-He plays Piano, Saxophone and Guitar.
+Eddie completed his Bachelor of Music at the New Zealand School of Music in 2009 and plays guitar, piano and saxophone.
 Through his studies he primarily focused on Jazz Performance, Jazz History, New Zealand Music History, and other contemporary music studies.

-He has played in many rock bands, jazz bands and has performed as a solo musician.
-He completed his teaching diploma in 2010 at began teaching music at Tauranga Boys’ College in 2011.
+He has played in rock bands, jazz bands and has performed as a solo musician.
+He completed his teaching diploma in 2010 and began teaching music at Tauranga Boys’ College in 2011.

-Whilst living in the Bay of Plenty he played in the local Big Band as Lead Tenor Saxophone.
+Whilst living in the Bay of Plenty, Eddie played in the local Big Band as Lead Tenor Saxophone.
 He has played numerous times at the Tauranga Jazz Festival and also the Manawatu, Bay of Islands, Wellington and other regional jazz festivals in the past.

 He performed regularly with orchestras such as the BBC Philharmonic, Royal Liverpool Philharmonic, Hallé and City of Birmingham Symphony as well as the shows Chicago and Barnum in London’s West End.
 Recording sessions spanned television, radio, film and commercial CD recordings.

-Having lived in New Zealand since 2005, Mr Wasson has taught at Auckland Grammar School since 2009.
-As Director of the Premier Concert Band, he takes a strong interest in all brass, wind and percussion players.
+Barry has taught at Auckland Grammar School since 2009.
+As Director of the Premier Concert Band and Wind Band, he takes a strong interest in all brass, wind and percussion players.
 He is actively involved in talent identification and development pathways for these musicians.

 She is principal oboist of the Auckland Chamber Orchestra as well as a freelance oboist, playing with many orchestras including the Auckland Philharmonic Orchestra, the New Zealand Symphony Orchestra, Bach Musica, Pipers Sinfonia and the Handel Consort.
 She is also a member of Trio Fleuve, a flute, oboe and piano trio.